Las Vegas, NV HVAC Training Schools & Certifications

 Demand for HVAC Techs in Las Vegas, Nevada

-The Bureau of Labor Statistics (BLS 2021) offers a promising outlook for HVAC workers nationwide; in fact, those working in the Las Vegas HVAC industry can expect a relatively high salary compared to the nationwide average, and will likely witness significant growth in employment opportunities between 2019 and 2029.
-Specifically, the BLS projected an additional 15,100 HVAC openings around the country during that decade—an increase of 4 percent.
-This is as fast as the average expected growth of all US occupations during the same period (4 percent).
+The Bureau of Labor Statistics (BLS 2025) offers a promising outlook for HVAC workers nationwide; in fact, those working in the Las Vegas HVAC industry can expect a relatively high salary compared to the nationwide average, and will likely witness significant growth in employment opportunities between now and 2034.
+Specifically, the BLS projected an additional 34,500 HVAC openings around the country between 2024 and 2034, an increase of 8 percent; this is much greater than the average expected growth of all US occupations during the same period (3 percent).

-And data offered by Projections Central (2021) is even more encouraging for HVAC workers in Nevada.
-It shows a potential addition of 620 industry jobs in this state alone (growth of 30.1 percent) between 2018 and 2028.
+And data offered by Projections Central (2026) is even more encouraging for HVAC workers in Nevada.
+It shows a potential addition of 590 industry jobs in this state alone, or a total growth of 14.8 percent, between 2022 and 2032.
 Of course, many of those positions will likely be within Las Vegas, the top municipal employer of HVAC professionals in the state.

-Many factors are contributing to the strong growth of the HVAC industry.
+There are many factors contributing to the strong growth of the HVAC industry.
 For example, this equipment typically has to be replaced every 10 to 15 years.
-It also demands periodic maintenance and services to function properly.
-In addition, both laws and relevant technologies within the HVAC industry are always evolving, meaning that workers must perform constant updates and provide for the most cost- and energy-efficient systems available.
+It also demands periodic maintenance and servicing to function properly.
+In addition, both laws and relevant technologies within the HVAC industry are always evolving, meaning that workers must perform constant updates and to provide for the most cost- and energy-efficient systems available.

 Also, Las Vegas is home to many climate-controlled buildings, and the rapid rate of construction in the area also necessitates the installation of new HVAC technology.